Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug that would make healer units unselect themselves when adding other units to current selection.
 - Fix a bug that would make infantry healer units flash and go into Area Guard mode when they were added to current selection.
 - EVA no longer says "Harvester under attack" when harvesters receive environmental damage.
+- Fix a bug where players could not click on a cell that included tiberium, bridges or enemy cloaked units or structure to undeploy a building.